Key dates in EU antitrust action against Microsoft

 Here's how the case developed:

-— March 24, 2004: The European Commission finds Microsoft guilty.
-It fines the company €497 million ($613 million).
+— March 24, 2004: The European Commission finds Microsoft guilty of breaking competition law and abusing its dominance in the operating system market.
+It fines the company €497 million.
 It also orders Microsoft to share technical documents with rivals and market a version of Windows without a media player.

-— March 1, 2007: EU threatens Microsoft with even more penalties as it accuses the company of further noncompliance by setting royalty fees too high for technical documents.
+— March 1, 2007: EU threatens Microsoft with even more penalties, accusing the company of further noncompliance by setting royalty fees too high for technical documents.

 — Jan.
 14, 2008: Following a complaint by Web browser developer Opera Software ASA, the EU announces it is investigating Microsoft again.
-This time, it's on suspicion of abusing its market position by squeezing out other Internet browsers and software rivals dependent on Microsoft programs.
+This time, it's on suspicion of squeezing rival Internet browsers and software rivals dependent on Microsoft programs out of the market.

 — May 9: Microsoft announces it has appealed the penalty.